Naspers Limited – Annual report – 31 March 2022

 About this report

-The Naspers integrated annual report assesses our performance for the year to 31 March 2018, focusing on the value we created for our key stakeholders.
-The aim is to provide a picture of our progress and impact.
+This integrated annual report assesses our performance for the financial year ended 31 March 2022.
+We aim to provide a picture of our progress and impact on society.

 Scope and boundary of reporting